 Hoof & the Horn

-I try to make a stop at Hoof & the Horn every time I’m in the area.
-It’s a cute boutique with a little of everything.
-They have a great collection of flowy dresses, candles, jewelry, accessories, and more.
-They carry small, independent labels as well as some bigger brand names such as Brixton and P.F.
+Hoof & Horn is one of my favorites and I try to make a stop every time I’m in the area.
+It’s a charming boutique with a little bit of everything: flowy dresses, candles, jewelry, accessories, and more.
+They feature both small, independent labels and well-known brands like Brixton and P.F.
 Candle Co.
-Plus it’s located next to my favorite coffee shop.
+Plus, it’s conveniently located right next to one of the town’s best coffee shops.

-Other great places to shop include Pioneer Crossing Antiques, Funky Desert Vintage, Moon Wind Trading Co., Ricochet Vintage Wears, and The End.
+Other great places to shop include Pioneer Crossing Antiques, The Hoodoo, Moon Wind Trading Co., Ricochet Vintage Wears, and The End.

 Where to Eat & Drink Near Joshua Tree